Is HubSpot right for you? Are you using it to its full potential?

-For example, a customer might need a website design and development services but not know that it’s something you provide.
+For example, a customer might need website design and development services but not know that it’s something you provide.
 Instead of outright selling it to them, you could help them by providing useful content on website design and development via a lead nurture workflow.
 When the time is right, they will speak to you to see if you can help – at which point you can tell them about the options you have.

 EXAMPLE: You’ve recovered from your sickness and your doctor has provided you with several suggestions to avoid being sick in the future.
 They’ve also asked if you could come in regularly so that they might check your health and make sure everything is OK.
 This is the kind of service you’re looking for.

-Now that you know what you want to achieve, who you want to target and where the gaps in your content are, you can start to brainstorm content ideas for your B2B content marketing strategy.
+Now that you know what you want to achieve, who you want to target, and where the gaps in your content are, you can start to brainstorm content ideas for your B2B content marketing strategy.

 Sit down with marketing and sales and try to come up with ideas related to the pain points of your personas.
 We find that the best way to come up with content is to start with an initial idea or topic.

 For example, HubSpot Website Design; what is it that our personas are struggling with in relation to HubSpot website design?
 From there, we'll list out as many topics as possible that coincide with our personas and our area of expertise.
-Then we'll work backwards and cull any 'weak' or irrelevant ideas.
+Then we'll work backward and cull any 'weak' or irrelevant ideas.

 In essence, try to think of unique angles you can take on content or ideas that are already out there.
 Consider doing your own independent research to build an industry report.

 Often creating unique content isn't so much as having a new idea but taking an old idea and giving it a different spin.
-For instance, think about Harry Potter, Lord of the Rings and Star Wars.
+For instance, think about Harry Potter, Lord of the Rings, and Star Wars.
 What do all of these movies have in common?
 At their most basic, they're the same!

 These stories all have: